influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.5/features/cluster-commands.md

 ###### Removing a meta and data node from a cluster

-The command removes the meta node running at `cluster-node-03:8091` and the data node running at `cluster-node-03:8088` from an existing cluster.
+In this example, the `leave` command removes the meta node running at `cluster-node-03:8091` and the data node running at `cluster-node-03:8088` from an existing cluster.
 Here, we respond yes (`y`) to the two prompts that ask if we'd like to remove the data node and if we'd like to remove the meta node from the cluster.

 ```